2023 Preservation Award Application

 - A Microsoft Word document containing photo credit information for each hi-resolution image

 We will use one or more of these images to illustrate the project in educational and promotional materials including our website (permanently), newsletters, social media, and luncheon materials, as well as for press coverage.

 Tell a compelling, succinct story.

-In addition to recognizing outstanding achievement, the Awards convey the value of historic preservation to a wide audience.
+In addition to recognizing outstanding achievements, the Awards convey the value of historic preservation to a wide audience.
 Successful applications tell the story of their project in the most compelling way, encompassing:

 - The project’s historical context

 - Specific goals of the project